Back to School Doesn’t Have to Mean Back to Chaos

 The school year tends to go smoother when everyone’s expectations are understood.
 Johnson points out that a review of what the teacher is looking for from their students can be helpful.
 Having these discussions ahead of time is helpful for all grades, but especially beneficial when transitioning from one school to another such as heading into middle or high school.

 Ensuring that your child sees the school ahead of time, like during orientation day typically held prior to the first day, can be beneficial.
-Holst says this type of personal visit allows parents and children to see locations and procedures firsthand, as well as meet their new teacher.
-“This can help alleviate some of the nervousness,” notes Holst.
+Johnson says this type of personal visit allows parents and children to see locations and procedures firsthand, as well as meet their new teacher.
+“This can help alleviate some of the nervousness,” says Johnson.

 Johnson says children’s emotions about the upcoming school year can range from excitement to apprehension.
 “Ask your child what they are excited about for the upcoming school year.
 Ask them what their goals are,” he urges.
 “Do they have any concerns about the upcoming school year or something they may be worried about?”

-Your children need to know that it is safe to express their feelings, Johnson advises.
-“It is often helpful for parents to tell their children about their own school experiences to normalize their feelings and reassure them that they too will be able to overcome obstacles just as you did,” he says.
+Children need to know that it is safe to express their feelings, Johnson notes: “It is often helpful for parents to tell their children about their own school experiences to normalize their feelings and reassure them that they too will be able to overcome obstacles just as you did.”

-“Children are more likely to adapt if they are part of the deciding process,” Johnson adds.
+“Children are more likely to adapt if they are part of the deciding process,” he notes.

 Help Reduce Stress with Preparation

-Discussions prior to school beginning about what is needed to prepare is a great place to start.
-Whether it is school supplies, clothes or their bedroom organization, preparation can help not only at the beginning, but throughout the school year, Holst says.
+Discussions prior to school starting about what preparation is necessary is a great place to start.
+Whether it is school supplies, clothes or their bedroom organization, preparation can help not only at the beginning, but throughout the school year.

-Holst explained that small acts like deciding the night before what to wear in the morning can save a potential problem when time is limited.
-“Planning out the week in regard to clothing, lunches and schedules, will help take some of the pressure off,” says Johnson of those hectic morning routines.
+Johnson explains that small acts like deciding the night before what to wear in the morning can save a potential problem when time is limited.
+“Planning out the week in regard to clothing, lunches and schedules, will help take some of the pressure off,” says Johnson of hectic morning routines.

 Of course, the school year is bound to bring some stressful situations for both parents and children in which mindfulness might assist.
-Holst and Johnson are both advocates for the benefits of mindfulness in reducing and managing stress, incorporating the practice when advising the people we support.
+Johnson is an advocate of the practice of mindfulness to aid in reducing and managing stress.

-Mindfulness is defined as “the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.” (mindful.org)
+As defined by mindful.org, mindfulness is “the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.”